 In 2021, the year of the restart, the protagonists of these five stories wanted to test themselves in various adventures, from trail running to cycling, from boating to motorcycling, passing through the outdoors: each with their own motivations was able to reach with determination and passion your goal.

-An evening of strong emotions that also saw prominent names on the Italian sports scene on stage, such as Max Sirena of Team Luna Rossa, the Aosta Valley mountaineer Herve Barmasse, the cycling World Champion in Varese 2008 Alessandro ballan and the Italian motorcyclist Alessandro Botturi.
-To reward a very special project, the TV presenter Matteo Viviani.
+An evening of strong emotions that also saw prominent names on the Italian sports scene on stage, such as Max Siren of Team Luna Rossa, the Aosta Valley mountaineer Herve Barmasse, the cycling World Champion in Varese 2008 Alessandro ballan and the Italian motorcyclist Alessandro Botturi.
+To reward a very special project, the TV presenter Matthew Viviani.

 The winning projects

 - Sailing: Marco Martinez

 - Cycling: Wolfango Poggi